Skip to main content

 Therefore, \(h\) is differentiable at \(c\text{,}\) and the derivative is computed as given.

 It is not true that the derivative of a product of two functions is the product of the derivatives.
-Instead we get the so-called product rule or the Leibniz rule 1
+Instead, we get what is called the product rule or the Leibniz rule

 More complicated functions are often obtained by composition, which is differentiated via the chain rule.
 The rule also tells us how a derivative changes if we change variables.